 The Company recognizes that transactions between Bassett and related persons present a potential for actual or perceived conflicts of interest.
-The Company's general policies with respect to such transactions are included in its Code of Business Conduct (the "Code"), the administration of which is overseen by the Audit Committee.
+The Company's general policies with respect to such transactions are included in its Code.
 As a supplement to the Code, the Audit Committee has adopted a written policy setting out the procedures and standards to be followed for the identification and evaluation of "related party transactions."
 For purposes of the policy, a related party transaction is any transaction or series of related transactions in excess of \$120,000 in which the Company is a party and in which a "related person" has a material interest.
 Related persons include Directors, Director nominees, executive officers, 5% beneficial owners and members of their immediate families.
 The Audit Committee has determined that certain transactions are deemed to be pre-approved under this policy.
 These include (i) transactions with another company in which the related person's only interest is as a director or a beneficial owner of less than 10% of that company's outstanding stock or limited partnership interests and (ii) certain compensation arrangements that have either been disclosed in our proxy statement or approved by our Organization, Compensation and Nominating Committee.

-The Company collects information about potential related party transactions in its annual questionnaires completed by directors and officers.
+The Company collects information about potential related party transactions in its annual questionnaires completed by Directors and officers.
 Potential related party transactions are first reviewed and assessed by our General Counsel to consider the materiality of the transactions and then reported to the Audit Committee.
 The Audit Committee reviews and considers all relevant information available to it about each related party transaction.
-A related party transaction is approved or ratified only if the Audit Committee determines that it is in, or is not inconsistent with, the best interests of the Company and its shareholders and in compliance with the Code.
-The Company did not have any of these transactions during fiscal 2010.
+A related party transaction is approved or ratified only if the Audit Committee determines that it is in, or is not inconsistent with, the best interests of the Company and its stockholders and in compliance with the Code.
+The Audit Committee and Board approved one of these transactions during fiscal 2011.
+On May 2, 2011 Bassett sold the Company's 46.9% interest in International Home Furnishings Center, Inc. ("IHFC") to International Market Centers, L.P. ("IMC").
+In consideration for the sale, the Company received approximately \$70 million in cash proceeds.
+Approximately \$7 million in additional Company proceeds were placed in escrow to indemnify the purchaser with respect to various contingencies.
+Also in connection with the sale, the Company acquired a minority equity stake in IMC in exchange for \$1 million.
+Immediately prior to the closing, IHFC paid \$500,000 to Mr. Spilman for services rendered by him to IHFC in connection with the sale, which amount was deducted from the selling equity holders' proceeds ratably.
+The services rendered by Mr. Spilman were for the benefit of all of the shareholders of IHFC, including the Company.
+The other equity holders in IHFC at the time of the sale were Lincoln National Corporation and R. B. Terry Charitable Foundation.